LADSoft/OrangeC/build.md

 These instructions are for building on WIN32.
 I actually build on Windows 7 64-bit.

 You will need either Borland C++ 5.5, Visual Studio 2010, OpenWatcom, or MINGW to compile this set of applications.
-This program does not currently compile itself (although it does successfully compile the compiler itself I haven't fully vetted it with the C++ language used by virtually every other application).
+For help support, C# tools version 4.0 and .NET framework 4.5 need to be installed.
+Additionally, with the exception of the C# code this package currently will compile and link itself.

 You will also need 7-zip and inno setup, to do a complete build including making the distribution files.